kyegomez/tree-of-thoughts/README.md

 # value or vote
 evaluation_strategy = "value"

-# if not use_v2:
-#     #create an instance of the tree of thoughts class v1

 tree_of_thoughts = TreeofThoughts(model, search_algorithm)

-# else:
-#     #or v2 -> dynamic beam width -< adjust the beam width [b] dynamically based on the search depth quality of the generated thoughts # does not work now use regular tree of thoughts
-#     tree_of_thoughts= OptimizedTreeofThoughts(model, search_algorithm)

-input_problem = "use 4 numbers and basic arithmetic operations (+-*/) to obtain 24" #note for super intelligent responses you'll have to be more explicit in your prompt and select a better model
+input_problem = "use 4 numbers and basic arithmetic operations (+-*/) to obtain 24" #note for superior intelligent responses you'll have to be more explicit in your prompt and select a better model

 input_problem = "What are the best reasoning methods to advance Large Language Models" k = 5 #number of thoughts to generate